siddharthjena-brandscapes/Klarifai-Notebook/backend/markdown_files/24_-_Pakistan_-_BHT_-_Report_310724_1.md

 ©2021 Visa.
 All rights reserved.
 Visa Confidential
 # Specific Insights - Pakistan

-[The rest of the page is blank, with only the Visa logo and copyright information at the bottom]

 ©2023 Visa.
 All rights reserved.
 Visa Confidential 22
 # eCommerce/ Online shopping